Sexual Health Program

 Sexually Transmitted Diseases (STDs) are any disease spread through sexual contact (vaginal/anal/oral and sometimes skin-to skin) that cause infections of the genitals, mouth and rectum.
 STDs will not go away on their own, and you must see a healthcare professional for treatment!
 Individuals who are infected with STDs and do not seek treatment are at least three to five times more likely to acquire Human Immunodeficiency Virus (HIV).
 HIV may also be acquired through needle sharing or transmitted to a baby born to an HIV positive mother during the birth process or through breast milk.

 HIV is a virus that reduces the bodies’ ability to fight off disease by attacking the immune system.
 Currently, there is no cure for HIV.
 With a commitment to HIV medication and care, a person living with HIV can reduce, and even eliminate, their chances of transmitting HIV to someone else.
 If HIV is not treated promptly or consistently, it can eventually lead to Acquired Immune Deficiency Syndrome (AIDS).
 New strategies, such as Pre-exposure Prophylaxis (PrEP), are available for people that are HIV negative, to reduce their risk of acquiring HIV.
 Check out the Center for Disease Control & Prevention's (CDC) HIV Risk Reduction Tool.
 Enter info about your sex experiences and drug use to see info on your HIV risk and how to lower that risk!
 Get additional information on your risk for acquiring HIV/AIDS.
 Please see additional information in Clinical Services.

 - Screening/testing and counseling for STDs, including HIV if you are in a high risk category.

 - Men who have sex with Men (MSM)

-- Injecting drug users (IDU)
+- Injecting drug users (IDU) and substance users

 - Partners of MSM and/or IDU